How To Invest in S&P 500 Stocks

 If you’re a would-be investor wondering how to grow your wealth without exposing yourself to too much risk, try investing in Wall Street’s biggest index.
 Even as a complete newcomer to the trading world, you’ve likely heard about the S&P 500 index.
-The S&P 500 is one of the most important indicators of the US stock market’s overall health.
+The S&P 500, maintained by S&P Dow Jones Indices, is a benchmark index of the US stock market performance.

 But what exactly is this index?
 And how to invest in an S&P 500 fund?
 Read on to find out and decide if it should become a part of your portfolio.